 The purpose of the Architectural Studies Internship is to allow students to earn credit by working in a job related to architecture, planning or design.
 Students are encouraged to find positions that match closely with their own career interests.
 Students may refer to the Internship Directory (pdf) for local contacts.
+In order to receive university credit, approval must be sought from the Director of Architectural Studies before students begin their internship.

 It is important that the person acting as the Internship Supervisor be qualified to act as a mentor: